PTKay/GenerationsConfigTool_Rewrite/README.md

 - Supports fixing the registry to avoid the `Game files either missing or corrupt please reinstall` issue
 - Supports proper scaling
 - Includes settings descriptions and images to better visualize the impact of each one
-- Removes the need for DefaultInput.cfg in the game's directory
-- Ability to map keys that couldn't be mapped in the original config tool (e.g. TAB, Shift, CTRL...)
 - Proper Nvidia Optimus support, so the config tool will always detect your high performance Nvidia GPU
 - Supports changing the in-game language (requires admin rights because they store it in LOCAL_MACHINE for some reason)
 - Supports Dark Theme